Mystik-Spiral/l4d_reverse_ff/README.md

 ### `Reverse Friendly-Fire`
 (l4d_reverse_ff) by *_Mystik Spiral_*

-This Left4Dead2 SourceMod plugin reverses friendly-fire... the attacker takes all of the damage and the victim takes none.
+Left4Dead(2) SourceMod plugin that reverses friendly-fire.
+The attacker takes all of the damage and the victim takes none.
 This forces players to be more precise with their shots or they will spend a lot of time on the ground.

 Although this plugin discourages griefers/team killers since they can only damage themselves and no one else, the first objective is to force players to improve their shooting tactics and aim.